konnectors/libs/README.md

 This package contains all the libs shared by the konnectors.
 Most of the previous libs in the `libs` directory of the [cozy-labs/konnectors](https://github.com/cozy-labs/konnectors) repository are ported.

+There is a page [listing the state of existing connectors](./konnectors.md)

 Here is the list available at the moment with their equivalent in the old repository:

 ```